microbial-pangenomes-lab/microGWAS/README.md

 - [x] Add [abritamr](https://github.com/MDU-PHL/abritamr) to detect known AMR/VAGs - necessary for this pipeline???
 - [x] Add txt file that describes outputs produced from running the pipeline (in progress)
 - [X] Add documentation using something like read the docs
+- [ ] Add script to check for duplicated contigs during the bootstrap

 ## Reference